-GUSTO is a balloon mission from NASA which will launch a high-altitude balloon with a one-meter telescope.
-The aim is to provide a comprehensive understanding of the inner workings of our galaxy and one of our companion galaxies, the Large Magellanic Cloud (LMC), by tracing all phases of the interstellar medium.
+GUSTO is a NASA mission that will launch a high-altitude balloon including a one-meter telescope.
+With a scheduled launch in December 2023, the aim is to provide a comprehensive understanding of the inner workings of our galaxy and one of our companion galaxies, the Large Magellanic Cloud (LMC), by tracing all phases of the interstellar medium.

 The observations of key astronomic cooling lines allow astronomers to trace star formation and galactic evolution.
 The fine-structure line of electrically neutral atomic oxygen (OI) at 4.7 THz is the dominant cooling line of warm, dense, and neutral atomic gas.
 In strongly UV irradiated photodissociation regions (PDRs), the OI line flux is generally larger than that of the carbon CII line, making it an ideal diagnostic for probing the physical conditions in regions of massive star formation and galactic centers.
 The spectrally resolved OI line is necessary to untangle the complexities of the interstellar medium.

 Dutch scientists will contribute to the science (i.e., astrophysics and data analysis) of GUSTO.
-Prof. Alexander Tielens at Leiden University and dr. Frank Helmich at SRON are members of the science team.
-Dr. Jian-Rong Gao at SRON and TU Delft is a key member of the team developing the 4.7 THz camera.
+Xander Tielens at Leiden University and Frank Helmich at SRON are members of the science team.
+Jian-Rong Gao at SRON and TU Delft is a key member of the team developing the 4.7 THz camera.